CogitoNTNU/TetrisAI/README.md

 - Heuristic agent with set weights
 - Genetic algorithm to find the best weights for the heuristic agent

-The game is playable/viable both in the terminal and in a GUI.
+The game is playable/viable both in the terminal, in a GUI and Web.
 The GUI is made with Pygame.

 ## How to run and install